Meet Our Leadership Team

 Moving forward it is Ross’ vision to lead a new generation of Westmont campers and show them why Camp Westmont truly is “Camping at Its Best.”
 Ross is also the President of the Wayne County Camping Association.
 Ross is joined at Westmont with his wife Susan (who is also an attorney) and his children Emilly and Andrew.

-Scott Freemer – Assistant Director
+Scott Freemer – Associate Director

 Scott believes the most rewarding part of Camp Westmont is being able to help shape the lives of our campers.

-Joey Silberfein – Parent Liaison
+Joey Silberfein – Assistant Director / Parent Liaison